Here is a guest blog from the fabulous Sarah Showfety whose dating life was a wreck.

 As things continued with Prime Love Candidate A, she coached me through my next stage of questions: How soon is too soon to be available last minute?
 How do I know if he’s pulling away or just getting more comfortable?
 How do I address bringing stuff over to get ready for work at his place?

 Time and again, when I took Dr. Diana’s relationship advice, my boyfriend would respond as she predicted.
 She helped me figure out how to ask for what I wanted without being demanding.
 She told me when to leave him alone and when to apologize.
 As things progressed further, and I wondered how to have “The Talk,” again I sought counsel.
 “Bring it up when you’re feeling close and with no drama.
 Whatever he says, repeat it back to him.
 Self-control is key.”
 No matter the topic, her words of wisdom helped me successfully navigate my growing relationship through new territory.

 And this year, I’m happy to report, Prime Love Candidate A became my husband.
 If you’re like me, your dating life and relationships probably need outside support to survive.
 I’m so grateful that some of mine came from a source as experienced and wise as Dr. Diana.

 Thank you Sarah for sharing your wonderful journey from a struggling dating life to the joy of being with a terrific guy and having a child.
-Be sure to read more articles in our Dating Advice for Women Series.
+Be sure to read more articles in our Case Studies Series.

 Sarah Showfety is a great stand-up comedian, author and speaker.
 She can be reached at sarahshowfety.com